aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 fi
 ```

 3. Datasource `grafana-operator-amp-datasource` created by Grafana Operator needs to reflect AMP Endpoint URL.
 There is a limitation with Grafana Operator (or Grafana) which doesn't sync updated `grafana-datasources` to Grafana.
-To overcome this issue, we will simply delete datasource and Grafana Operator syncs up with latest configuration in 5 minutes.
+To overcome this issue, we will simply delete Datasource and Grafana Operator syncs up with the latest configuration in 5 minutes.
 This is achieved using Grafana API and key stored in SecureString parameter `/cdk-accelerator/grafana-api-key` in `monitoringEnv` account.

 ```bash { promptEnv=false }
 export COA_AMG_WORKSPACE_URL=$(aws ssm get-parameter --profile pipeline-account --region ${COA_PIPELINE_REGION} \